1teacher1/Hacktoberfest2022/CONTRIBUTING.md

 4. The duplicate or copied content is strictly prohibited.

-5. The topic should be under Javascript Concepts.
-It might be even remotely related but no other than that.
+5. The topic could be anything but under separate folder.
+Please make sure the topic doesn't get mixed up with the folders.

 6. Donot remove previous contents.